aspeer/mkdocs-WebDyne-Doc/docs/05_advanced_usage.md

 [Run](example/static3.psp)

-If you don\'t like the idea of setting the static flag in meta data, then \"using\" the special package \"WebDyne::Static\" will have exactly the same effect:
+If you don't like the idea of setting the static flag in meta data, then "using" the special package "WebDyne::Static" will have exactly the same effect:

 <pre>
 <span class="h-ab">&lt;</span><span class="h-tag">html</span><span class="h-ab">&gt;</span>